 These herbal teas have skin-soothing and cooling properties.
 They are best for itchy, irritated skin.
 You can either make a chamomile or green tea bath for your dog or drip the tea over the irritated areas.

 An equal mixture of apple cider vinegar and water can do the trick.
 Apple cider vinegar has antiseptic and anti-fungal properties, making it effective for irritation from poison oak.
 Be sure not to use this on any broken skin, as the vinegar will cause great irritation and possibly worsen the situation.

-If the remedies mentioned above aren’t doing the trick, CBD oil may be able to offer your dog some releif.
+If the remedies mentioned above aren’t doing the trick, try our premium CBD oil drop may be able to offer your dog some relief.
 Let’s take a look at what CBD actually is, and what it may do.

 The ECS is responsible for regulating several key functions of the body.
 One of the most notable functions is the regulation of the immune system.
 Dogs with hives usually show symptoms of irritation, swelling, and inflammation.
 Fortunately, the ECS may help to reduce this inflammation by suppressing the inflammatory response.
 CBD may be helpful for:

 CBD dosing depends on your dog’s weight and whether you’re aiming for a starting, regular, or strong dose.
 We’ll go over each of our CBD oil sizes’ dosing suggestions, but keep in mind that these dosages are only meant for HolistaPet products.
 Other brands may have different dosing suggestions based on their CBD formulas.

 For dogs that weigh up to 20 lbs, we recommend our 150 mg bottle of CBD oil:

 - Starting dose: 0.25 ml (2.5 mg CBD)